kafene/bubble/README.md

 - [x] maybe have an includeSubdomains directive in rules
 - [ ] Only change query string in top frame?
 - [ ] Once sdk/io/fs.watchFile is implemented, use that instead of loading the config files on every request.
+- [ ] More detailed matching semantics for rules?

 ## License